openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # verified_claims Element {#verified_claims}

 This specification defines a generic mechanism to add Verified Claims to JSON-based assertions.
 The basic idea is to use a container element, called `verified_claims`, to provide the RP with a set of Claims along with the respective metadata and verification evidence related to the verification of these Claims.
-This way,RPs cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.
+This way, RPs cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.

-The following example would assert to the RP that the OP has verified the Claims provided (`given_name` and `family_name`) according to an example trust framework `ial_example_gold`:
+The following example would assert to the RP that the OP has verified the Claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:

 <{{examples/response/verified_claims_simple.json}}

 The normative definition is given in the following.

-`verified_claims`: A single `verified_claims` object or an array of multiple such objects.

-A `verified_claims` object consists of the following sub-elements:
+`verified_claims`: A single object or an array of objects, each object comprising the following sub-elements:

 * `verification`: REQUIRED.
 Object that contains data about the verification process.
 * `claims`: REQUIRED.
 Object that is the container for the Verified Claims about the End-User.